compomics/peptide-shaker/README.md

 For further help see the [Bioinformatics for Proteomics Tutorial](http://compomics.com/bioinformatics-for-proteomics/).

 If you have any questions, suggestions or remarks, feel free to contact us via the [PeptideShaker Google Group](http://groups.google.com/group/peptide-shaker).
-For bug reports please use the [issues tracker](https://github.com/compomics/peptide-shaker/issues).
+For specific bug reports or issues please use the [issues tracker](https://github.com/compomics/peptide-shaker/issues).

 To start using PeptideShaker, unzip the downloaded file, and double-click the `PeptideShaker-X.Y.Z.jar file`.
 No additional installation required!